tiby312/dinotree_alg/readme.md

 Always measure code before investing time in optimizing.
 As you design your program.
 You form in your mind ideas of what you think the bottle necks in your code are.
 When you actually measure your program, your huntches can be wildly off.

 Dynamic allocation is fast.
 Dynamically allocate large vecs in one allocation is fast.
 Its only when you're dynamically allocting thousands of small objects does it become bad.
+Concepually, I have to remind myself that if you dynamically allocate a giant block, its simply reserving that area in memory.
+There isnt any expensive zeroing out of all that memory unless you want to do it.
+That's not to say the complicated algorithms the allocator has to do arn't complicated.

+The thing is that if you don't use dynamic allocation, and you instead reserve some giant piece of memory for use of your system, then that memory is not taken advanage of when your system is not using it.
+It is wasted space.
+If you know your system will always be using it then sure it is fine.
+But I can see this system being using only 30 times a second.
+That is a lot of inbetween time where that memory that cannot be used by anything else.
+So really, the idea of dynamic allocation only works is everybody buys into the system.
+Another option is to make your api flexible enough that you pass is a slice of "workspace" memory, so that the user can decide whether to dynamically allocate it everytime or whatever.
+But this complicates the api for a very small portion of users who would want to not using the standard allocator.

 When dealing with parallelism, benching small units can give you a warped sense of performance.
 Onces the units are combined, there may be more contention for work stealing.
 With small units, you have a false sense that the cpu's are not busy doing other things.
 For example, I parallalized creating the container range for each node.
 Benchmarks showed that it was faster.
 But when I benched the rebalancing as a whole, it was slower with the parallel container creation.